department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You’re in: Inpatient status
+You’re in inpatient status.

-You may qualify for: Dental services that a VA dental care provider—working with your primary care provider—concludes you need to manage a health condition a doctor is currently treating you for
+You may qualify for dental services that a VA dental care provider—working with your primary care provider—concludes you need to manage a health condition a doctor is currently treating you for.

 </div>
 </div>